KMS states on uniform Roe algebras: Introduction

 \subsection{Coarse geometry and uniform Roe algebras}

 A map $h\colon (X,d)\to (Y,\partial)$ between metric spaces is called \emph{coarse} if for all $r>0$, there is $s>0$ such that

 With coarse maps being the morphisms of interest, local properties of the metric spaces are irrelevant in coarse geometry and one usually restricts themselves to discrete spaces.
-In fact, for our goals, we will assume the metric spaces to be \emph{uniformly locally finite} (abbreviated as \emph{u.l.f.}), that is, they have the property that for each $r>0$ their balls of radius $r$ are uniformly bounded in size by a finite quantity.\footnote{A metric space with this property is also often called a \emph{metric space with bounded geometry} in the literature.}
+In fact, for our goals, we will assume the metric spaces to be \emph{uniformly locally finite} (abbreviated as \emph{u.l.f.}), that is, they have the property that for each $r>0$ their balls of radius $r$ are uniformly bounded in size by a finite quantity.\footnote{A metric space with this property is also often called a \emph{metric space with bounded geometry} in the literature.
+Other authors call a space with bounded geometry one that is coarsely equivalent to a u.l.f.\ space. }

 Given a set $X$, $\ell_2(X)$ denotes the Hilbert space of square-summable maps $X\to \C$ and $(\delta_x)_{x\in X}$ denotes its canonical orthonormal basis.
 The space of bounded operators on $\ell_2(X)$ is denoted by $\cB(\ell_2(X))$ and $\cK(\ell_2(X))$ denotes its ideal of compact operators.